- Download our Moving to Egypt Guide (PDF)

 Driving in Egypt

 Driving in Egypt can be daunting.
 For this reason, some companies provide employees with a driver.
 However, many people still choose to drive themselves and some employers even cover defensive driving lessons to better equip expats for driving in Egypt.

 Egyptians drive on the right-hand side of the road, and road signs are usually in both Arabic and English and are fairly similar to road signs used in Europe.

 Expats need to be extra vigilant when driving in Egypt as there are many road hazards to contend with.
 These include a lack of stop signs and traffic lights, drivers’ disregard for lane markings, and obstructions in the road.
 Drivers are also likely to encounter stationary vehicles in the middle of the road, trucks driving the wrong way down one-way streets, and minibuses stopping suddenly to allow passengers to disembark in the middle of the road.
-Drivers in Egypt are also reluctant to use their headlights in the dark and are also not good about indicating before turning.
+Drivers in Egypt are also reluctant to use their headlights in the dark and are also not consistent about indicating before turning.
 It is best to avoid driving at night if possible.